 Cath Gulick is a writer-director based in New York.
 She wrote, produced, directed, photographed, and edited her first feature film, THE FEVER AND THE FRET, which went on to win awards at every festival it played, and was nominated by Film Threat for their 2019 Best Picture.
 THE FEVER AND THE FRET is now available on iTunes, Amazon, YouTube, and other major VOD platforms.
 Her previous short film world-premiered at the Slamdance Film Festival.
-After fleeing the Midwest, she got a degree in Latin from Oxford University, and then moved to New York City and worked every odd job available to pay for her filmmaking habit, from driving trucks and boats to managing burlesque shows to teaching pre-K. She now works as a stage manager for Zarna Garg's SARI, NOT SORRY at Carolines on Broadway, and for The Drilling Company, which produces Shakespeare in Bryant Park and Shakespeare in the Parking Lot; and as assistant/stage manager/video editor for stand-up comedian Zarna Garg.
+After fleeing the Midwest, she got a degree in Latin from Oxford University, and then moved to New York City and worked every odd job available to pay for her filmmaking habit, from driving trucks and boats to managing burlesque shows to teaching pre-K. She now works as a stage manager for The Drilling Company, which produces Shakespeare in Bryant Park and Shakespeare in the Parking Lot; and as assistant/stage manager/video editor for stand-up comedian Zarna Garg.
 Cath studied acting and directing with Tony Spiridakis and at the Mary T. Boyer Studio; and writing with Roadmap Writers.

 QUOTES & PRESS